 Your fourth-year schedules will be created and maintained in the online OASIS system.
 Your login information is your LinkBlue account information.

-Course descriptions can be found in the OASIS Catalog for UK COM.
-Please be sure to select the 2018-2019 academic year.
+Course descriptions can be found in the OASIS Catalog for the UK College of Medicine.
+Please be sure to select the 2022-2023 academic year.

 THERE ARE THREE DISTINCT PHASES IN THE FOURTH-YEAR SCHEDULING PROCESS